yoshinorin/docker-gitbucket-orchestration/README.md

     #client_max_body_size xxM;
 ```

+### Disable nginx

+You can distable nginx if you want use other webserver.

+1. Comment out `gb-nginx` keys in `docker-compose.yml`.
+2．Add ports key to `gitbucket` key in `docker-compose.yml`

 # Container's time zone

 If you want to change container's time zone.
 Please add `TZ` key to each container using by `docker-compose.yml`.